 Trail Ridge Road winds high through the alpine countryside in Rocky Mountain National Park.
 Colors fill the hillsides and valleys nearly the whole way.

-Another perk to the park is the fall elk rut, which generally lasts from mid September to mid October.
-Tens of hundreds of elks gather in one spot, with bull bugling heard from afar.
+Another perk to the park is the fall elk rut, which generally lasts from mid-September to mid-October.
+Hundreds of elk gather in one spot, with bull bugling heard from afar.

-There’s an entry fee on this one, but on September 27th it’s free, since that’s National Public Lands Day.
+There’s an entry fee on this one, but on September 24th, 2022 it’s free since that’s National Public Lands Day.